FuelLabs/sway/sway-book/src/documentation/examples/contract-ownership.md

 # Contract Ownership

-THe following example implements access control to restrict functionality to a priviledged user.
+The following example implements access control to restrict functionality to a privileged user.

  ## ABI